Will Lee: Blacklist and teaching

 He taught at the American Theatre Wing for nine years (including among his students James Earl Jones), as well as at the New School for Social Research, Boston University, and the Uta Hagen-Herbert Berghof Studio.
 In addition, he conducted his own acting classes.
 Outside of Sesame Street, later roles included TV movies and a supporting role as the judge in the 1983 movie Daniel.
 Lee also worked in commercials, including a spot for Atari, as a grandfather learning to play Pac-Man from his granddaughter and spots for Ocean Spray juice.

 Impact of Mr. Hooper

 In 1969, he pursued the role of Mr. Hooper on the popular children's show Sesame Street.
 "He gave millions of children the message that the old and the young have a lot to say to each other," said Joan Ganz Cooney, president of the Children's Television Workshop (later known as Sesame Workshop).
 The New York Times reported that on Sesame Street, Lee's Mr. Hooper ranked ahead of all live cast members in recognition by young audiences, according to a survey.
-His bowtie and hornrimmed reading glasses became his trademark.
+His bowtie and horn-rimmed reading glasses became his trademark.